Benner's cycle

 From Benners Prophecies: Future Ups And Down In Prices, published in 1884, but first referenced in 1872.

-Benner Cycle is a chart created by Ohioan farmer Samuel Benner.
-It references historical market cycles between 1780-1872 and uses them to makes predictions for 1873-2059.
+Benner's cycle describes a theorized economic phenomenon named after Ohioan farmer Samuel Benner, who in 1872 produced a chart that references historical market cycles between 1780–1872 and uses them to make predictions for 1873–2059.

 The chart marks three phases of market cycles: